Ethiopia's PM Abiy admits Eritrean forces are in Tigray

 "We don't accept it because it is the Eritrean army, and we would not accept it if it were our soldiers.
 The military campaign was against our clearly targeted enemies, not against the people.
 We have discussed this four or five times with the Eritrean government."

-Abiy said that according to the Eritrean government, its soldiers had taken over trenches on the border which had been dug during the 1998-2000 border war between the two nations, after they were abandoned by Ethiopian soldiers.
+Abiy said that according to the Eritrean government, its soldiers had taken over trenches on the border -- which had been dug during the bloody 1998-2000 war between the two nations -- after they were abandoned by Ethiopian soldiers.

 "Eritrea told us it had national security issues and as a result had seized areas on the border" but had vowed to leave if Ethiopian soldiers returned to the trenches.